uob-mechanochemical-systems/VR_CFD_model/README.md

 Link to journal article and citation details here: **Manuscript under review**

-Once updated, this link will provide a description of the workflow and an example.

 ## for the detailed step-by-step guide
 Please go to the ["step-by-step guide"](./step-to-step-guide.pdf) contained in this repository.